SchumacherFM/blog-cs/README.md

 Powered by [Hugo](http://gohugo.io), a #golang powered static site generator.

+The hugo version in this repo is a special crafted one with cutting edge features.

 Theme used: [https://wordpress.org/themes/hueman](https://wordpress.org/themes/hueman)

-When you copy the theme make sure you remove our social media handles and other stuff from me.
+When you copy the theme make sure you remove my social media handles and other stuff from me.

 Feel free to send a PR to improve the theme and posts.